Joseph James DeAngelo: Arrest, trial and incarceration

-On the evening of April 24, 2018, Sacramento County Sheriff's deputies arrested DeAngelo in the side yard of his Sacramento home.
+On the afternoon of April 24, 2018, Sacramento County Sheriff's deputies arrested DeAngelo in the side yard of his Sacramento home.
 He was charged with eight counts of first-degree murder with special circumstances.
 On May 10, the Santa Barbara County District Attorney's office charged DeAngelo with four additional counts of first-degree murder.
-DeAngelo made a confession of sorts after his arrest that cryptically referred to an inner personality named "Jerry", who had forced him to commit the crimes.

 According to Sacramento County prosecutor Thien Ho, DeAngelo said the following to himself while alone in a police interrogation room after his arrest in April 2018: "I didn't have the strength to push him out.
 He made me.
 He went with me.
 It was like in my head, I mean, he's a part of me.
 I didn't want to do those things.
 I pushed Jerry out and had a happy life.
 I did all those things.
 I destroyed all their lives.
 So now I've got to pay the price."
+Prosecutors believe this was a tactic to manipulate police, or to establish an insanity defense.
+DeAngelo had admitted to using a similar tactic when he was arrested for shoplifting in 1979.
 Detectives ignored DeAngelo's initial requests to speak to an attorney, later citing a legal theory that this potential Miranda violation would be justified, with the understanding that prosecutors could not use the interview against the defendant in court.

 DeAngelo could not be charged with rapes or burglaries, as the statute of limitations had expired for those offenses, but he was charged with 13 counts of murder and 13 counts of kidnapping.
 DeAngelo was arraigned in Sacramento on August 23, 2018.
 In November 2018, prosecutors from six involved counties collectively estimated that the case could cost taxpayers $20 million and last 10 years.
 At an April 10, 2019, court proceeding, prosecutors announced that they would seek the death penalty, and the judge ruled that cameras could be allowed inside the courtroom during the trial.

 On March 4, 2020, DeAngelo offered to plead guilty if the death penalty was excluded as a possible sentence, which was not accepted at the time.
 On June 29, as part of a plea bargain to avoid the death penalty, DeAngelo pleaded guilty to 13 counts of first-degree murder and special circumstances (including murder committed during burglaries and rapes), as well as thirteen counts of kidnapping.
 On August 21, 2020, DeAngelo received multiple consecutive life sentences without the possibility of parole.

 DeAngelo offered a brief apology after listening to days of pre-sentencing victim impact statements: "I've listened to all your statements, each one of them, and I'm truly sorry to everyone I've hurt."
 In November 2020, DeAngelo was transferred to the North Kern State Prison.
 As of February 2025, DeAngelo is incarcerated in protective custody at California State Prison, Corcoran.

+Prosecutors have speculated that DeAngelo's motive for his crimes was a desire for power and control over the victims, due to a feeling of powerlessness and inadequacy in his personal life.